Home User Manual Discussion Forum Search

 4. If managing your own database tables, remember that the plug-in may be turned off and then turned back on a few versions later.
 So you can't depend on the same pref that tracks database version.
 You will have to store your own database version pref.
 If you add rows to the preference table, be sure that they are very very unique.
 Make sure to prefix them with a string that would be impossible for us to accidentally duplicate, as we did in the example.

-Dll Naming
+DLL Naming

 Update Sequence